First published at www.thelovesafetynet.com\ – Updated 4/3/2021

-When I first Wrote Back From the Looking Glass – 13 Steps to a Peaceful Home (now in its 12th edition), it was a lot shorter than it is now and was called “Don’t Put Me Down!”
+When I first Wrote Back From the Looking Glass – 13 Steps to a Peaceful Home (now in its 11th edition), it was much shorter than it is now and was called “Don’t Put Me Down!”

 Domestic Abuse Doesn’t Generally Start with Violence

-Violence is certainly an issue of concern; but in many cases only sets in once the conflict has spiraled downward.
+Violence is certainly an issue of concern, but in many cases only sets in once the conflict has spiralled downward.

-If someone is hitting you, they probably know they shouldn’t and won’t respect you for putting up with it.
+If someone is hitting you, they probably know they are in the wrong and won’t respect you for putting up with it.

 Violence is Often an Admission of Defeat

 Still, domestic violence continues in our communities; mostly when a person finds themselves beyond caring how their behaviour will be judged.
-This is most likely when a person feels ‘all is lost’ and cannot manage the depth of their feelings.
-When in the heat of the moment, they feel unloved and unlovable and that all is lost anyway.
-In these situations people will sometimes lash out in despair doing terrible things they normally would never consider.
+This is most likely when a person feels all is lost and cannot manage the depth of their feelings.
+In these situations, people will sometimes lash out in despair doing terrible things they normally would never consider.